 The Nevada Department of Agriculture (NDA) is responsible for issuing agent, dealer, and public livestock auction licenses.
-State law requires that every agent and dealer file an application with the Department for a license to transaction business.
+State law requires that every agent and dealer file an application with the Department for a license to transact business.
 Furthermore, a person shall not hold, operate, conduct or carry on a public livestock auction in this state without first securing a license from the Department.

 Online Livestock Licensing System